 A unique interface element of Come Together is the desktop border, which collects a place and its media items as a vertical or horizontal strip along the edges of the display.
 Its purpose is to let an end user further customize their individual view of their places.
 In particular, a person can move particular places even further to the periphery, while still allowing them to receive subtle notifications of ongoing changes to a place and opportunity to explore elements of a place.
-As we will see, the desktop border acts as a docking station for places, somewhat akin to the sidebar used in SideShow (Cadiz et. al. (2002) and Community Bar (McEwan, et. al., 2005).
+As we will see, the desktop border acts as a docking station for places, somewhat akin to the sidebar used in SideShow [1] and Community [11].
 While the desktop border is initially empty, a person can drag and drop places onto that border at any time, and then adjust the size of media items within it to fine-tune an item's salience.

 Figure 7 illustrates a segment of one person's desktop border containing two places, joined by a connector, titled "Yibo's new chapter" and "Wikipedia's page for groupware".
-For the first place, the person has kept all its items in their smallest icon view.
-For the second place, the person has a hybrid view onto its items, where he has resized three of the items into a larger thumbnail view but kept two of them as icons.
-In this case, he wishes to monitor (albeit somewhat at the periphery) the online status of two of the people within it, as well as their ongoing conversation.
-If he wishes greater involvement (i.e., to move towards the center), he can simply drag that place out of the desktop border onto the display, where it will be re-sized as a place window.
+Both places currently show that the person has a hybrid view onto its items.
+In the Wikipedia place, he wishes to monitor (albeit somewhat at the periphery) the online status of two of the people within it, as well as their ongoing conversation.
+Thus he has resized those three into a larger thumbnail view but kept the other two as icons.
+In this case, If he wishes greater involvement (i.e., to move towards the center), he can drag a place out of the desktop border onto the display, where it will be re-created as a place window.

 More generally, the docking station supports two presentation levels-the icon view and the thumbnail view-of its media items.
-When shown as a horizontal strip (as in Figure 7), the upper part of the docking station stacks media items as icons, while the lower part arrays media items in their thumbnail views.
+When shown as a horizontal strip (as in Figure 7), the upper part of the docking station stacks media items as icons. while the lower part arrays media items in their thumbnail views.
 The end user can drag a media item between these two parts to change its representation.
 However, the person can also move the cursor over a thumbnail and customize its size via the scroll wheel, e.g., to decrease the thumbnail size.
 As well, a person can double click the title bar to toggle between a compact icon-only view and the hybrid icon / custom thumbnail view.
 As with place windows, the person can drag out the media item onto the desktop and size it to whatever view they wish.
 Finally, if an item's content is changed significantly (as determined by the type of media item), it is outlined in red to indicate that its contents have changed since the person last hovered over it (this is also true in other views of media items within a place).